kpandey008/kpandey008.github.io/_news/announcement_2.md

 ---

 <!-- Our work on VAEDM has been accepted as an Oral presentation :sparkles: at the NeurIPS 2021 Workshop on DGM Applications -->
-Our new work "Generative Diffusions in Augmented Spaces: A Complete Recipe" is now available on Arxiv!
+Our work on "Towards Fast Stochastic Sampling in Diffusion Generative Models" has been accepted at the NeurIPS 2023 Workshop on Diffusion Models :sparkles: